Articles on: Pre-orders and Backorders

 You can also choose to create multiple selling plans if different products have different discounts or restocking times.

-If these settings are not important for you feel free to go with the defaults here as well.
+If these settings are not essential to you, feel free to use the defaults here as well.

-Once you finish all the selections and settings, tap the Save button in the bottom right corner.
+Once you have finished all the selections and settings, tap the Save button in the bottom-right corner.

 You are now done!
 Congrats!